 Spider plants can be easily propagated by their pups or plantlets that usually already have roots for you.

 African violets can be propagated simply by cutting a leaf, along with the petiole (the “stem” that is attached to the leaf) and it will root at the base of the petiole and produce roots and pups.
-Here is my care guide for African violets.
+Here is my care guide for African violet care guide.

-Watermelon peperomia, and other peperomia, can easily be propagated in water, similar to what I described above for African Violets.
+Watermelon peperomia, and other peperomia types, can easily be propagated in water, similar to what I described above for African Violets.
 Simply cut a leaf off with part of the petiole and place it in water.

 Sansevieria (snake plant or mother-in-law tongue) leaves, or even leaf cuttings, can easily be propagated in water.
 But you need a good deal of patience since it is very slow!

 Christmas cactus and Thanksgiving cactus can be easily water propagated as well.

 There really isn’t much to it, but here are a few tips that will help ensure that you are successful with water propagation:

 Be sure that you change your water frequently!
 You’ll want to keep an eye on the water quality.
 I like to change my water at LEAST once or twice a week.
 Or, if the water appears dirty or cloudy, you may need to change it more frequently!

 Make sure that the water doesn’t evaporate and leave your cuttings completely out of the water.
 Depending on what type of plant you are propagating, you may quickly kill your cutting that way.
 Place your cuttings in an area where you are likely to keep an eye on it!